Coresignal logo

 An ideal customer is the kind of customer that both brings the most value to us and gets the most value out of us.
 To create your ideal customer profile, you need to consult key stakeholders within your company, from marketing and sales to finance and product development.

-Based on your ideal customer profile, you are able to tell which companies are your target accounts.
+Based on your ideal customer profile, you can tell which companies are your target accounts.
 These will be the firms on which marketing and sales efforts will be focused.
 Make a target account list that could be segmented based on their potential value and allocate resources for further research.

-At this stage, dedicated teams work together to understand each account and create a plan on how to engage with them.
+At this stage, dedicated teams work together to understand each account and create a plan to engage with them.
 Another analytical tool - buyer persona helps here.
-Buyer personas describe decision-makers in the account’s buying committee whom you will have to know how to engage with.
+Buyer personas describe decision-makers in the account’s buying committee with whom you will have to know how to engage.

 When you have done your homework, you can start targeting the accounts with personalized marketing campaigns.
-Account-based model is all about personalization.
+The account-based model is all about personalization.
 Sales and marketing departments need to work together to create highly personalized messaging campaigns.

-Here it all depends on the data that you have about the prospective customer’s company.
-The more insights drawn from web data, the better you are able to customize.
+Here, it all depends on the data you have about the prospective customer’s company.
+The more insights you draw from web data, the better you can customize.

-Account managers should aim at high-value engagements for the customers whenever their sales rep or other team member communicates.
+Account managers should aim at high-value customer engagements whenever their sales rep or other team member communicates.
 For example, this could mean providing information on how to use your subscription-based products to improve customer success.

-The founding idea behind the account-based selling approach is that not all accounts are created equal.
-Even those on your target account list will be different in how good of a fit they are for your product.
+The idea behind the account-based selling approach is that not all accounts are equal.
+Even those on your target account list will be different in how well they fit your product.

 Thus, evaluate and score potential and existing customers to see how they rank against each other.
 The account manager, sales teams, and other company reps should be assigned to accounts according to their prospected value.

-Your account-based sales pipeline will stay strong over time only if you keep reassessing your account-based strategy.
-Leverage existing customer data about the interactions and transactions you have with them with new web data that will inform you about the changing situation.
+Your account-based sales pipeline will stay strong over time only if you keep reassessing your strategy.
+Leverage existing customer data about your interactions and transactions with them with new web data that will inform you about the changing situation.

 Tracking performance will allow you to both improve upon previous shortcomings and identify how the value of key accounts changes over time.
 For this purpose, you will need to look at pre-selected key performance indicators.